rahmjan/cloud-computing-azure/tutorials/01_VirtualMachines/README.md

 - [GNU/Linux based host](https://www.virtualbox.org/wiki/Linux_Downloads) such as: Debian, Ubuntu, Fedora, others
 - [OS X](https://download.virtualbox.org/virtualbox/5.2.18/VirtualBox-5.2.18-124319-OSX.dmg)

-Install VirtualBox by following the instructions.
+Install VirtualBox by following those instructions.
 Consult the [official documentation](https://www.virtualbox.org/manual/ch02.html) for more details or troubleshooting.

-# Setting up one Virtual Machine
+# Create your first VM
 Our goal is to deploy multiple VMs on the same host (your laptop).
 We will only access these VMs through the network.
 There is no need for a full desktop operating system with a GUI and many pre-installed software packages.
 We also want to limit the amount of resources (hard drive space, CPU, memory).
-VMs will host a minimalistic GNU/Linux OS with only the necessary software packages.
+VMs will host a minimalistic GNU/Linux Operating System (OS) with only the necessary software packages.

-:warning: Considering that your local machine will host every VM we will create in this tutorial, the creation of minimal VMs avoids decreasing the performance of your system.
+:bulb: Considering that your local machine will host every VM we create in this tutorial, the creation of minimal VMs avoids decreasing the performance of your system.

 #### Setting up hard drive, CPU and memory
 VBoxManage is the command line interface of VirtualBox.
 While using the GUI might seem simpler at first, it is not possible to do so in scripts.
 Learning the CLI right from the start is therefore better.
 The CLI allows controlling all features of the virtualization engine.
 We will use some useful commands of this interface, find further details on [this link](https://www.virtualbox.org/manual/ch08.html).

-Open a console and set the variable `vm` to the name of our virtual machine as follows:
+Open a console and set the variable `vm` to the name of our virtual machine.

 `vm='Debian-based_VM'`

 We now need a virtual hard drive to install the GNU/Linux OS and its system libraries.
-Create a dynamic hard drive with a maximum capacity of ~3GB as follows:
+Create a dynamic hard drive with a maximum capacity of ~3GB.

 `VBoxManage createhd --filename ${vm}.vdi --size 3072`

-Then we register our VM and specify the type of Operating System (OS) with the command:
+Then we register our VM and specify the type of OS.

-`VBoxManage createvm --name ${vm} --ostype "Linux26" --register`
+`VBoxManage createvm --name ${vm} --ostype "Debian" --register`

-Add built-in controllers for our hard drive with these two commands:
+Add hard drive controllers.

 1. `VBoxManage storagectl ${vm} --name "SATA Controller" --add sata --controller IntelAHCI`
 1. `VBoxManage storageattach ${vm} --storagectl "SATA Controller" --port 0 --device 0 --type hdd --medium ${vm}.vdi`

 Additionally, we do require controllers of a DVD drive to boot our system from an ISO image.
-These controllers are added as follows:

 `VBoxManage storagectl ${vm} --name "IDE Controller" --add ide`

 Our VM will boot from a minimal ISO image of ~36MB that you can download clicking on [this link](http://ftp.nl.debian.org/debian/dists/stretch/main/installer-i386/current/images/netboot/mini.iso).
-We now attach the previously downloaded ISO image as follows:
+We now attach the previously downloaded ISO image.

 `VBoxManage storageattach ${vm} --storagectl "IDE Controller" --port 0 --device 0 --type dvddrive --medium /REPLACE/WITH/PATH/TO/mini.iso`

 The following command specifies the boot order for the VM.
-First, the virtual machine manager will use the DVD virtual device (if attached), and then the hard drive if no DVD is present, as we would do for installing Linux on a physical PC:
+First, the virtual machine manager will use the DVD virtual device (if attached), and then the hard drive if no DVD is present, as we would do for installing GNU/Linux on a physical PC.

 `VBoxManage modifyvm ${vm} --boot1 dvd --boot2 disk`